Best shooter games for iPhone and iPad

 World of Tanks Blitz

 Who says shooters can only be with guns?
-World of Tanks Blitz gives you the ability to pilot a tank across massive online battlefields against lots of opponents!
+World of Tanks Blitz lets you pilot a tank across massive online battlefields against lots of opponents!
 With over 250 different tanks to use, the seven-on-seven multiplayer games get really wild.

-I want to give a shoutout to iMore reader and World of Tanks Blitz fan, Joel Carlson, who suggested the game to me on my roundup of the best strategy games for iPhone and iPad who sums up the game quite nicely!
+I want to give a shout out to iMore reader and World of Tanks Blitz fan, Joel Carlson, who suggested the game to me on my roundup of the best strategy games for iPhone and iPad who sums up the game quite nicely!

 "One great strategy/shooter game would be World Of Tanks Blitz.
 It has tons of tanks to choose from.
 You start out with pre-WWII tanks in a tutorial that teaches you how to fire and to drive your tank.
 As you progress you unlock better vehicles like the Tiger tank or the Russian IS-3.
 The strategy aspect comes into play when you start a battle.
 You have to decide which way you will go on each map depending on the makeup of your team."[sic]

-The best part about World of Tanks Blitz is while it's free to play, it doesn't have all the annoying time-gated nonsense that a lot of other games do, so you can play all you want!
+The best part about World of Tanks Blitz is, while it's free to play, it doesn't have all the annoying time-gated nonsense that a lot of other games do, so you can play all you want!

 - Free - Download Now